geekhybrid/tree-vue/README.md

       - ✔️ Rendering (checkboxes or plain content)
       - Custom Context Menu depending on item type.
 5. Programmatically toggle item visibility based on the `type` property.
+6. Sorting items alphametically or grouping based on types

 ## What it looks like.